17 Conditional probability and learning

 \[ \begin{aligned} &\mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}) \\[2ex] &\qquad{}= \frac{ \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) }{ \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) } \\[1ex] &\qquad{}=\frac{0.114}{0.65} \\[2ex] &\qquad{}\approx \boldsymbol{17.5\%} \end{aligned} \]

-This conditional probability of \(17.5\%\) for \(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\) is lower than the marginal one \(20.0\%\) calculated previously.
-Observation of two patients has thus affected the agent’s degree of belief.
+This conditional probability \(17.5\%\) for \(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\) is lower than \(20.0\%\) calculated previously, which was based only on knowledge \(\mathsfit{I}\).
+Learning about the two first patients has thus affected the agent’s degree of belief about the third.

 \[ \begin{aligned} &\mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}) \\[2ex] &\qquad{}= \frac{ \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) }{ \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) } \\[1ex] &\qquad{}=\frac{0.030}{0.107} \\[2ex] &\qquad{}\approx \boldsymbol{28.0\%} \end{aligned} \]

-In this case the conditional probability \(28.0\%\) for \(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\) is higher than the marginal one \(20.0\%\).
+In this case the conditional probability \(28.0\%\) for \(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\) is higher than the \(20.0\%\), which was based only on knowledge \(\mathsfit{I}\).

-One possible intuitive explanation of these probability changes, in the present scenario, is that observation of two non-urgent cases makes the agent slightly more confident that “this is a day with few urgent cases”; whereas observation of two urgent cases makes the agent more confident that “this is a day with many urgent cases”.
+One possible intuitive explanation of these probability changes, in the present scenario, is that observation of two non-urgent cases makes the agent slightly more confident that “this is a day with few urgent cases”.
+Whereas observation of two urgent cases makes the agent more confident that “this is a day with many urgent cases”.

 Exercises